zammad/zammad-admin-documentation/system-objects.rst

 In Zammad you can add your own fields to tickets, users, organizations and even groups.
 This can be useful if you need to add further information to a ticket that you don't want to have in a note (you'll find it easier).

-..
-Note:: Try to avoid deleting objects (rather disable them) as Zammad might run into unexpected conditions if they where referenced somewhere.
+.. note:: Try to avoid deleting objects (rather disable them) as Zammad might run into unexpected conditions if they where referenced somewhere.

 .. image:: images/system/objects-1.jpg